KaleFive/Categorize/README.md

 ## Using Categorize

-After creating a lambda function grab the zip version of this code by running
+Create a lambda function in your AWS account.
+Grab the zip version of this code by `cd`-ing into the `src` directory and running
 ```
 zip -r ../../lambda_categorize.zip *
 ```
 Then upload this zip file to your new lambda function.